Devon Island: History and settlement

 Robert Bylot and William Baffin were the first Europeans to sight Devon Island in 1616.
-William Edward Parry charted its south coast in 1819–20, and named it North Devon, after Devon in England, a name which was changed to Devon Island by the end of the 1800s.
+William Edward Parry charted its south coast in 1819–1820, and named it North Devon, after Devon in England, a name which was changed to Devon Island by the end of the 1800s.
 In 1850, Edwin De Haven sailed up Wellington Channel and sighted the Grinnell Peninsula.

-An outpost was established at Dundas Harbour in 1924, and it was leased to Hudson's Bay Company nine years later.
-The collapse of fur prices led to the dispersal of 52 Baffin Island Inuit families on the island in 1934.
-It was considered a disaster due to wind conditions and the much colder climate, and the Inuit chose to leave in 1936.
+An outpost was established at Dundas Harbour in 1924, and it was leased to the Hudson's Bay Company nine years later.
+The collapse of fur prices led to the dispersal of 52 Baffin Island Inuit families to Dundas Harbour in 1934.
+Their time there was considered a disaster due to wind conditions and the much colder climate, and the Inuit chose to leave in 1936.
 Dundas Harbour was populated again in the late 1940s, but it was closed again in 1951.
 Only the ruins of a few buildings remain today.